Neil Taylor (guitarist): Career

-Taylor started playing in local bands in his youth before joining Neon as a session musician in the early 1980s.
+Born in Wiltshire and raised in Bristol, Taylor started playing in local bands in his youth before joining Bath-based Neon as a session musician in the early 1980s.
 During this time he met Curt Smith and Roland Orzabal who, after founding Tears for Fears, asked Taylor to tour with them and play guitar tracks for their second album, Songs from the Big Chair (1985), and their third album, The Seeds of Love (1989).
 Taylor toured with the band several times between 1983 and 1990 and appeared on their live concert videos In My Mind's Eye (1984) and Going to California (1990).

 In the mid-1980s, he formed the short-lived duo Violent Blue alongside bassist Charlie Jones, with the group releasing their first and only album, You've Got to Stay Young in 1985 under Magnet Records.
 In the 1990s, he went on to play with several artists before becoming a regular member of Robbie Williams' band in 2003.
 Taylor has played guitar for many artists including Tina Turner, Howard Jones, Chris de Burgh, Natalie Imbruglia, Easterhouse and James Morrison.